iosphere/ISHPermissionKit/README.md

 Missing features:

 1. Resetting state correctly when device is reset
-2. Permission Monitoring and NSNotification upon changes
+2. Permission monitoring and NSNotifications upon changes

-Missing support for permissions to:
+Missing support for permissions for:

 1. Remote notifications
 2. Please file an issue for missing permissions